FlyingFathead/whisper-transcriber-telegram-bot/README.md

 # whisper-transcriber-telegram-bot

-A local Whisper AI transcriber bot for Telegram, utilizing local GPU's or CPU for processing.
-No Whisper API access required -- just utilize whatever available hardware you have.
+A local Whisper AI transcriber bot for Telegram that uses your local GPU or CPU for processing.
+No Whisper API access is required -- it runs on whatever local hardware you have available.
 The bot uses `GPUtil` to automatically select an available CUDA GPU, or reverts to CPU-only if none is found.

 **Runs on the latest OpenAI Whisper v3 `turbo` model by default** (as of September 2024).
 Models can be selected both from `config.ini` and i.e. with the user command `/model`.

 The program has been written in Python and it works on Python version `3.10+`, tested up to Python `3.12.2`.

-Designed for transcribing audio from various media source, such as URLs supported by `yt-dlp`, or via Telegram's audio messages or over media file uploads on Telegram (`.mp3`, `.wav`, `.ogg`, `.flac`, etc.)
+Designed for transcribing audio from various media sources, including URLs supported by `yt-dlp`, Telegram voice messages, and uploaded media files on Telegram (`.mp3`, `.wav`, `.ogg`, `.flac`, etc.).

 Sites supported by `yt-dlp` are [listed here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
-Supported audio and video file uploads can be configured separately from `config.ini`.
-Compatible with all `ffmpeg`-supported media formats), with up to `20MB` direct file transfer sizes as supported by Telegram in their bot API.
+Supported audio and video file uploads can be configured separately in `config.ini`.
+The bot is compatible with `ffmpeg`-supported media formats, with direct file upload sizes up to `20MB` as supported by the Telegram Bot API.

 Can be safely installed and deployed with [Docker](https://www.docker.com/) by using the included `Dockerfile`.